How Does Bail Influence Property Ownership in Canada?

-Are you wondering how bail affects property owners in Canada?
-Bail, a tool within the Canadian judicial system, offers an individual the opportunity to remain free while awaiting trial.
+How does bail affect property owners in Canada?
+Bail, a tool within the Canadian judicial system, allows an individual to remain free while awaiting trial.
 But how does this relate to property owners?
 At its core, bail can directly influence the fate of one’s assets.

 Picture this: John, a homeowner, gets arrested.
 The court sets his bail at $50,000.
 Without this cash on hand, John turns to his home.
 Many Canadians, like John, use their property as collateral to secure bail.
 By pledging his property, John promises to attend all court hearings.
 If he skips, his house is on the line.